Tips for Staying Safe

 Online safety is a big issue and one which we take very seriously.
 Any information placed on a platform is available for public view and we recommend that members are cautious about how much personal and family information they share in their profiles.

 We recommend you read the information below about the things we do to try and make our service as safe and secure as possible, together with what you can do stay safe and protect yourself.

 Members can optionally create a public profile detailing their childcare requirements or childcare services.
 The information we request has specifically been designed to ensure maximum safety and security.
 In particular we do not show the full real names of members on our platform and instead members choose an 8 character alias upon registration known as a screen name.

 For safety reasons we advise members not to include detailed personally identifiable information in their profiles such as their surname, street name, postcode, place of work, childrens names or ages.
 We recommend that members do not upload photos containing children for child protection reasons.

 A member of our team check all profiles before publishing them on our platform to make sure they are appropriate and do not contain offensive or inappropriate language.
 This might cause a short delay if we are particularly busy, but we feel it is worth the extra time to ensure that the content is suitable.
 Each time a profile is edited, the changes won't appear until they have been approved by a human operator.

-The Childcare.co.uk community is over a million people.
-Each profile contains a Report button to allow members to easily and immediately report a profile to our safety team if they have any concerns or worries.
+The Childcare.co.uk community is over 1.5m people.
+Each profile contains a 'Report' button to allow members to easily and immediately report a profile to our safety team if they have any concerns or worries.
 Our safety team work 365 days a year to monitor our platform and investigate any concerns.

 We have a zero tolerance policy on abusive or inappropriate use of our platform.
 Any member found to be acting in an inappropriate or abusive manner is permanently suspended without warning.